wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

   - `~externalservices`: Metric rates, API requests, and events from AWS CloudWatch, AWS CloudTrail, and AWS Metrics+ integrations.

-Wavefront has a Wavefront Internal Metrics dashboard that displays many of these internal metrics and gives you a quick health check of your Wavefront server.
+Wavefront has a Wavefront Internal Metrics system dashboard that displays many of these internal metrics and gives you a quick health check of your Wavefront server.

+{% include shared/system_dashboard.html %}

 ## Overall Data Rate
 This section shows the overall point rate being processed by the Wavefront servers.